ci-lab-cz/easydock/README.md

 from pypi
 ```
-pip install vina meeko
+pip install meeko
 ```

+Installation of `vina`.
+There is a strict recommendation to install `vina` from sources https://github.com/ccsb-scripps/AutoDock-Vina, because version 1.2.3 (available from pip) contains a bug which result in very unstable docking scores.
+The fix will be included in later releases.

-Installation of gnina is described at https://github.com/gnina/gnina
+Installation of `gnina` is described at https://github.com/gnina/gnina

 ### Description